Q. Don’t you have to get buses everywhere?

-Q. What can I do before I get there in terms of preperation?
+Q. What can I do before I get there in terms of preparation?

-A. Check out the weather on this site – it could save you time on your first morning.
-It’s definitely worth asking hotel / chalet / ski shop staff / lift offices / tourist offices if they think lifts might be closed on your first day.
-Rare, but it can happen.
+A. Check out the weather on our website – it could save you time on your first morning.
+It’s definitely worth asking hotel / chalet / ski shop staff / lift offices / tourist offices if they think that some lifts might be closed on your first day.
+Rare, but it can happen, due to heavy snowfall or winds.
 They’ll advise where to ski and which pass to buy.
-Check out ski hire prices on line click here!
+Check out ski hire prices on line.
 There are some great deals to be had on packages of boots and skis.
-Also, most shops are used to swapping boots and skis during your stay, you just HAVE to be comfortable!
+Also, most shops are used to swapping boots and skis during your stay if they are not feeling right.
+You just HAVE to be comfortable!

 Q. Getting Around Chamonix - isn’t it complicated?

 A. Not really - but basic knowledge of the area can help as there’s an AMAZING variety of skiing, landscapes and views on offer.

 - Check out the Chamonix Ski Resort map & decide which area you want to ski in.

 - Check out which bus or train you need to get there.

 - Ask at your accommodation for the nearest bus stop or train station.

 Buses are frequent and as long as you get on the right number, you can’t really go wrong.
 If in doubt ask the driver politely – they’re used to it.

 Trains go up the valley from Chamonix all day long.
 They take 5 mins to Les Praz, 20 to Argentiere and 36 mins to Vallorcine.